jaredpetersen/troubadour/README.md

 ```

 ### Stop
-To stop the playback (without the ability to resume later), use the `stop` function:
+Stop the playback (without the ability to resume later) by using the `stop` function:

 ```javascript
 jukebox.on('stop', function() {